MrGamerking456/Frogger-Project/README.md

 # Frogger-Project
-This project revolves around the creation of a Frogger program utilizing Java.
+This project revolves around the creation of a Frogger program accomplished utilizing Eclipse with Java.